 Email campaigns that call for participants

 If you have a large email list, there will likely be a lot of potential prospects that would be a good fit for testing.
 Plus, they’re likely to be part of your target demographic!
-This shouldn’t be your only means of recruiting, however, since email open rates aren’t always the highest It’s hard to gauge how many opens will actually turn into test takers with this method, but it’s a start.
+This shouldn’t be your only means of recruiting, however.
+Since email open rates aren’t always the highest and some of that audience will have already encountered your site or services, it’s hard to gauge how many opens will actually turn into test takers.

 If regular webinars are part of your marketing strategy, they’re also a good recruitment opportunity.
 The end of a webinar is a great time to talk about the opportunity for attendees to be test participants.